-The Virginias provide some grass and citrus, a little wood, and dark fruit as the base of the blend, but takes a back seat to the other components.
-The smoky, woody, musty, earthy, sweet Cyprian latakia takes the lead.
+The Virginias provide some grass and citrus, a little wood, and dark fruit as the base of the blend, but take a back seat to the other components.
+The smoky, woody, musty, earthy, sweet Cyprian Latakia takes the lead.
 The very peppery, raisiny, plummy, mildly stewed fruity, tongue tingly perique is a supporting player.
-The strength is medium and taste level is just past that level chiefly due to the amount of the strong perique.
-The nic-hit is just past the center of mild to medium.
+The strength is medium and the taste level is just past that level chiefly due to the amount of the strong perique.
+The nic-hit is a step past the center of mild to medium.
 Won’t bite, but needs to be sipped a little as the savory pepper is potent.
 Burns clean, and slightly warm at a reasonable pace with a mostly consistent, rich flavor.
 Leaves little dampness in the bowl, and requires an average number of relights.
 The after taste lingers a bit.
 Not an all day smoke.

 It's reminiscent of No. 524, with the impression that it has calmed down the woody, earthy notes from 524 and brought out a more floral, grassy, slightly sweetness.
 I'm a sucker for Presbyterian mixtures.
 I would also recommend it to pipe smokers who find SURBRUG'S BESTMAKE or PIPEMAKER'S CHOICE too sweet.
 The whole blend is toned down and brings out the harmony.
 I recommend it if you like black coffee or unsweetened black tea.

 contributor and don't reflect the opinion(s) of Tobacco Media Group.
 Published review content of

 this website is considered the copyright intellectual property of the reviewer and Tobacco Media

 Group and may not be reproduced in any manner without the expressed written consent of Tobacco